IT governance - an introduction

 - The framework also provides a useful tool for benchmarking the balance and effectiveness of IT governance practices within an organisation.

 - The Calder-Moir IT Governance Framework Toolkit provides practical assistance and guidance for practitioners and board members who are tackling the subject.

 IT governance auditing

-Find further green IT products, including cutting-edge texts, support manuals, and standards on both green IT and the environmental management standard ISO 14001 on our website.
+- We offer a wide range of green IT products, including cutting-edge texts, support manuals, and standards on both green IT and the environmental management standard, ISO 14001.

 Speak to an expert